seborama/govcr/README.md

 // The request contains a custom header 'X-Custom-My-Date' which varies with every request.
 // This example shows how to exclude a particular header from the request to facilitate
 // matching a previous recording.
-// Without the ExcludeHeaderFunc, the headers would not match and hence the playback would not
+// Without the RequestFilters, the headers would not match and hence the playback would not
 // happen!
 func Example4() {
     vcr := govcr.NewVCR(example4CassetteName,
         &govcr.VCRConfig{
-            ExcludeHeaderFunc: func(key string) bool {
-                // HTTP headers are case-insensitive
-                return strings.ToLower(key) == "x-custom-my-date"
+            RequestFilters: govcr.RequestFilters{
+                govcr.RequestDeleteHeaderKeys("X-Custom-My-Date"),
             },
             Logging: true,
         })